TL;DR

 ABO Gene

-The ABO gene encodes a glycosyltransferase enzyme, which is an enzyme that adds sugar molecules to proteins and lipids.
+The ABO blood group gene encodes a glycosyltransferase enzyme, which is an enzyme that adds sugar molecules to proteins and lipids.
 The type of glycosyltransferase enzyme that is produced depends on the ABO allele that an individual has.
 People with the A allele produce an A glycosyltransferase enzyme, which adds an N-acetylgalactosamine (GalNAc) sugar molecule to the H antigen.
 People with the B allele produce a B glycosyltransferase enzyme, which adds a galactose (Gal) sugar molecule to the H antigen.
 People with the O allele produce a non-functional glycosyltransferase enzyme, which does not add any sugar molecules to the H antigen.

 The H antigen is a precursor antigen that is present on the surface of all RBCs.
 It is synthesized from glucose molecules by a series of enzymatic reactions.
 The ABO glycosyltransferase enzymes add the final sugar molecule to the H antigen to produce the A, B, or O antigen.